Cpl Stahr 01 Sep : 07:12

 NO MEMBER of this Regiment will be "carried" on the roster if they do not participate in unit functions and activities.

-Non-participation in unit activities will result in the guardsman being dropped from the roster at the end of his initial one-year term of service; and, if dropped from the Regimental Roster for non-participation, the guardsman shall not be allowed to re-enlist in the Regiment for a period of five-years from the date that he is dropped from the rolls, unless the Regimental Commander gives him special dispensation for cause.
+Non-participation in unit activities will result in the guardsman being dropped from the roster at the end of his/her initial one-year term of service; and, if dropped from the Regimental Roster for non-participation, the guardsman shall not be allowed to re-enlist in the Regiment for a period of five-years from the date that he/she is dropped from the rolls, unless the Regimental Commander gives him or her special dispensation for cause.

 Initial "enlistment" in the Regiment shall be for a period of one-year.
 This period shall be considered to be probationary and if the standards outlined in this document are not met, the enlistee will not be allowed to "re-enlist" in the Regiment.